avalanche-foundation/ACPs/ACPs/118-warp-signature-request/README.md

 ### Confirm that an event did not occur

 With [ACP-77](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets), Subnets will have the ability to manage their own validator sets.
-The Warp message payload contained in a `RegisterSubnetValidatorTx` includes an `expiry`, after which the specified validation ID becomes invalid.
+The Warp message payload contained in a `RegisterSubnetValidatorTx` includes an `expiry`, after which the specified validation ID (i.e. a unique hash over the Subnet ID, node ID, stake weight, and expiry) becomes invalid.
 The Subnet needs to know that this validation ID is expired so that it can keep its locally tracked validator set in sync with the P-Chain.
 We also assume that the P-Chain will not persist expired or invalid validation IDs.

 We can use `SignatureRequest` to construct a Warp message attesting that the validation ID expired.
-We do so by serializing an unsigned Warp message containing the validation ID into `data`, and providing additional metadata in `justification` for the P-Chain to reconstruct the expired validation ID.
+We do so by serializing an unsigned Warp message containing the validation ID into `data`, and providing the validation ID hash preimage in `justification` for the P-Chain to reconstruct the expired validation ID.

 ## Security Considerations

-TODO
+VMs have full latitude when implementing `SignatureRequest` handlers, and should take careful consideration of what `data` payloads their implementation should be willing to sign, given a `justification`.
+Some considerations include, but are not limited to:
+- Input validation.
+Handlers should validate `data` and `justification` payloads to ensure that they decode to coherent types, and that they contain only expected data.
+- Signature DoS.
+AvalancheGo's peer-to-peer networking stack implements message rate limiting to mitigate the risk of DoS, but VMs should also consider the cost of parsing and signing a `data` payload.
+- Payload collision. `data` payloads should be implemented as distinct types that do not overlap with one another within the context of signed Warp messages from the VM.
+For instance, a `data` payload specifying 32-byte hash may be interpreted as a transaction hash, a block hash, or a blockchain ID.

 ## Backwards Compatibility

 This change is backwards compatible for VMs, as nodes running older versions that do not support the new message types will simply drop incoming messages.

 ## Reference Implementation